Arup43/Purchase-Point/README.md

 ```
 npm run
 ```
-It will intall all the required npm packages.
+It will install all the required npm packages.
 Then to start the server run the following terminal command:
 ```
 npm start